- 1 MySlice

 LGBTQIA Resource Center

 LGBTQIA Resources Center:For issues relating to sexual orientation, gender identity, or other related issues, or perhaps to just get more involved in the LGBTQIA community at Syracuse University, you may contact the LGBTQIA Resource Center at Syracuse University.
-You can also contact the Mental Health Services at Syracuse University.
+You can also contact the Mental Health Services at Syracuse University if you have counseling needs related to these areas.

 Parking and Transit Services